DhairyaSood/Intern_Insight/docs/guides/ISSUES_RESOLVED.md

 ## ✅ **PROBLEM SOLVED**

 The "Internal server error, status_code: 500" issue has been **completely resolved**!
-Your PM Intern project is now running perfectly with the new structure.
+Your Intern Insight project is now running perfectly with the new structure.

 ## 🔧 **WHAT WAS FIXED**